Gold Creek · Montana · Since 1852

 That is the meaning of Benetsee’s Backyard: not a claim that gold was found on this mountaintop, but a place set squarely within the historic Gold Creek mining district— the country where Montana’s gold story opened.
 To own it is to hold a piece of that country, documented and intact.

 The land’s locale is Gold Creek, Montana.
-A Ford’s navigation, given “Gold Creek, MT,” routes to the cabin; the parcel lies on the south-facing Gold Creek side of a Garnet Range ridge.
+A phone’s navigation, given “Gold Creek, MT,” routes to the cabin; the parcel lies on the south-facing Gold Creek side of a Garnet Range ridge.
 That ridge crest is the drainage divide — water on the ranch’s side runs toward Gold Creek and the Clark Fork, while the far side falls toward Helmville and Nevada Creek.

 The mailbox tells a slightly different story.
 The USPS delivers the parcel’s mail through the post office at Helmville, MT 59843.
 This is a normal rural-Montana split between where a place physically sits and how its mail is routed — the kind of detail that marks a working Montana property rather than a subdivision lot.
 We state it plainly: the place is Gold Creek; the mailbox is Helmville.